dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/reduce-battery-consumption.md

 ---
 layout: default-layout
 title: How to reduce battery consumption when using the Barcode Reader?
-keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, battery, consumption
+keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, Android, battery, consumption
 description: How to reduce battery consumption when using the Barcode Reader?
 needAutoGenerateSidebar: false
 ---